 You can't afford to ignore or mishandle employment problems.
 A botched employment situation can cost you millions of dollars if it turns into a lawsuit.
 Protect yourself from legal trouble by following these commonsense tips.

 1. Treat your workers with respect.

-Workers who are deprived of dignity, who are humiliated or who are treated in ways that are just plain mean are more likely to look for some revenge through the legal system -- and juries are more likely to sympathize with them.
-For example, if you march fired workers off the premises under armed guard, publicize an employee's personal problems or shame a worker in public for poor performance, you can expect trouble.
+Workers who are deprived of dignity, humiliated or just treated poorly are more likely to look for some revenge through the legal system.
+And, once mistreated employees get to court, juries are more likely to feel sympathy for them.
+If you add insult to injury by marching fired workers off the premises under armed guard, publicizing an employee's personal problems, or shaming a worker in public for poor performance, you can expect trouble.

 2. Communicate with your workers.

 Adopt an open door policy and put it into practice.
 This will help you find out about workplace problems early on, when you can nip them in the bud.
 And it will show your employees that you value their opinions, an important component of positive employee relations.

 Apply the same standards of performance and conduct to all of your employees, and your managers too.
 Workers quickly sour on a boss who plays favorites or punishes scapegoats.
 Successful discrimination lawsuits start when you treat workers in the same situation differently.
 And employee morale plummets when workers can see that everyone isn't being held to the same rules.

 Performance evaluations are your early warning system regarding employment problems.
 In the best situations, they can turn a poor performer into a valued worker.
 In the worst cases, evaluations can be valuable proof in a lawsuit, illustrating that you put a poor performer on notice and gave him or her a chance to improve.
 You can find detailed information about giving performance evaluations in The Performance Appraisal Handbook, by Amy DelPo (Nolo).